-Various innovations have sought to revolutionise transport methods.
-From location-based ads on ride-share car windows to radars that help self-driving cars, Springwise has followed explorations in travel extensively in recent months.
+Spotted: Various innovations have sought to revolutionise transport methods.
+From location-based ads on ride-share car windows, to radars that help self-driving cars, Springwise has followed explorations in travel extensively in recent months.
 A ride-sharing app is now bringing a modern technological edge to the traditional practice of hitch-hiking.

-By its very name, Hitch pays tribute to the old methods of hitch-hiking.
-They sought to modernise such elements through innovative technology.
-They aim to make the long distance ride-sharing experience seamless and enjoyable to both the rider and the driver.
-Riders simply check into the app and look for an available driver.
-They meet at a pickup location, usually a Starbucks or similar.
+In its very name, Hitch pays tribute to old methods of hitch-hiking, seeking to modernise such methods through innovative technology.
+They aim to make the long-distance ride-sharing experience seamless and enjoyable to both the rider and the driver.
+Riders simply check into the app and look for an available driver, meeting at a pickup location, — usually a Starbucks or similar.
 Riders only need to book their rides 45 minutes to an hour before the driver’s arrival.

 In comparison to other ride-sharing services, Hitch drivers do not drop off customers at individual locations.
 Drivers will ideally already be travelling to the destination city and then select an ideal drop-off point for everyone in the car.
 If the driver so chooses, they can drop off riders at individual locations when convenient.
-This way, the driver can benefit financially off a drive they would do anyway.
-This blends with their aim to make the process easier for both sides.
+This way, the driver can benefit financially off a drive they would do anyway, and the process is made easier for both sides.